MicrosoftDocs/cpp-docs/docs/overview/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 1. Add the description and any other information, images, and file attachments needed for your repro.
 Choose the **Submit** button to send this information privately.

-   Note that there is a 2GB limit on attached files, and a maximum of 10 files.
-For any larger uploads, please request an upload URL in your private comment.
+   There is a 2GB limit on attached files, and a maximum of 10 files.
+For any larger uploads, request an upload URL in your private comment.

 Any replies under this comment have the same restricted visibility you specified.
 This is true even if the dropdown control on replies does not show the restricted visibility status correctly.

-To maintain your privacy and keep your sensitive information out of public view, please take care to keep all interaction with Microsoft to replies under this restricted comment.
+To maintain your privacy and keep your sensitive information out of public view, take care to keep all interaction with Microsoft to replies under this restricted comment.
 Replies to other comments may cause you to accidentally disclose sensitive information.

 ## How to report a C++ documentation issue

 We use GitHub issues to track problems reported in our documentation.
 You can now create GitHub issues directly from a content page, which enables you interact in a much richer way with writers and product teams.
 If you see an issue with a document, a bad code sample, a confusing explanation, a critical omission, or even just a typo, you can easily let us know.
 Scroll to the bottom of the page and select **Sign in to give documentation feedback**.
 You'll need to create a GitHub account if you don't have one already, but once you do, you can see all of our documentation issues, their status, and get notifications when changes are made for the issue you reported.
 For more information, see [A New Feedback System Is Coming to docs.microsoft.com](/teamblog/a-new-feedback-system-is-coming-to-docs).

 When you create a documentation issue on GitHub by using the documentation feedback button, the issue is automatically filled in with some information about the page you created the issue on, so we know where the problem is located.
-Please don't edit this information.
-Just append the details about what's wrong and, if you like, a suggested fix.
+Don't edit this information.
+Just append the details about what's wrong, and if you like, a suggested fix.
 [Our documentation is open source](https://github.com/MicrosoftDocs/cpp-docs/), so if you'd like to actually make a fix and propose it yourself, you can do that.
 For more information about how you can contribute to our documentation, see our [Contributing guide](https://github.com/MicrosoftDocs/cpp-docs/blob/master/CONTRIBUTING.md) on GitHub.